Obesity and prediabetes

 In order to develop efficacious primary diabetes prevention options, prediabetes treatment clinical trials are essential.
 These should test the safety and efficacy of preventive measures and explore tools to early on identify people that are at high risk for type 2 diabetes.

-Profil Germany and prediabetes research
+Profil and prediabetes research

 Profil accepts the limitations of a purely gluco-centric approach to prediabetes.
-We are committed to a more holistic view on prediabetes which acknowledges the role of hyperglycaemia, inflammation and oxidative stress, and the high level of diversity in pathogenetic traits underlying the development of prediabetes.
+We are committed to a more holistic view on prediabetes which acknowledges the role of fasting hyperglycaemia, inflammation and oxidative stress, and the high level of diversity in pathogenetic traits underlying the development of prediabetes.

 Insulin resistance (IR) is a classical feature of prediabetes.
 It may be present years deterioration in blood glucose control becomes measurable.
 Profil uses the most accurate and reliable measure of insulin sensitivity: the hyperinsulinemic euglycemic clamp technique.
+Alternatively, measures of insulin sensitivity can be derived from meal tests or through the short Insulin Tolerance Test.

 Recent evidence indicates an increase of liver fat as being another key factor predisposing obese people to the development of insulin resistance.
-Profil provides the measurement of liver fat directly using magnetic resonance spectroscopy (MRS) or indirectly using the fatty liver index (FLI), which is a composite surrogate of gamma-glutamyltransferase, triglycerides, waist circumference and BMI.
+Profil provides the measurement of liver fat directly using magnetic resonance spectroscopy (MRI-PDFF, MRS, or FIbroscan) or indirectly using the fatty liver index (FLI), which is a composite surrogate of gamma-glutamyltransferase, triglycerides, waist circumference and BMI.
 The FLI has been validated for indicating the presence of a fatty liver and a high FLI is associated with a high prevalence of insulin resistance (as assessed using the glucose clamp technique), elevated fasting plasma glucose and insulin levels, and impaired glucose tolerance.

 A forward-looking approach